 If you’re visiting Tiwi as part of an organised tour (like me on the AAT Kings Tour) your permit is automatically covered.
 The only time permits are not required is for the big annual event held in March – the Tiwi Islands Football Grand Final and Annual Art Sale.

 Tiwi the land of the smiles

-The Tiwis has been referred to as the ‘land of smiles’ and it’s easy to see why.
+The Tiwi Islands have been referred to as the ‘land of smiles‘ and it’s easy to see why.
 These are happy, friendly people leading an uncomplicated life.
 As Trevor drops us to the departing ferry he turns to our group and says, “It’s been a pleasure of me to share my culture.”
 Given the opportunity to gain a brief insight into one of the oldest cultures in the world, I know the pleasure was all mine, Trevor.

-I wrote a story, Stories of the Tiwi Islands for Tiger Airways inflight magazine which was published in the Oct-Nov 2019 issue, I will create a link to the PDF.
-(Sadly during the pandemic Tiger Airways ceased operating in March 2020.)
+I wrote a story, Stories of the Tiwi Islands for Tiger Airways inflight magazine which was published in the Oct-Nov 2019 issue, I have created a link to the PDF.
+(Unfortunately, during the pandemic Tiger Airways ceased operating in March 2020.)

-I decided to share the above blog post as it gives further insight into the generous Tiwi people I met and interviewed for the story.
+I shared the above blog post as it gives further insight into the generous Tiwi people I met and interviewed for the story.